Wednesday, April 3, 2013

 Debian Wheezy - feather light and rock solid

-Question: Why I like Debian?
+Question: Why do I like Debian?

 Short Answer: It gives me a "Debbie Does Dallas" experience.
 Addictive like pristine porn - no nonsense and predictive.
-The rest gazillion other lady-like distributions just invigorate you with too much Viagra but don't show up at THAT moment.
+The rest gazillion other lady-like distributions invigorate you with too much Viagra but don't show up at THAT moment.

 Long Answer: Read this review and/or comb the web for so many other reviews.